-An XML processor must always pass all characters in a document that are not markup through to the application.
-A validating XML processor must also inform the application which of these characters constitute white space appearing in element content.
+An XML processor MUST always pass all characters in a document that are not markup through to the application.
+A validating XML processor MUST also inform the application which of these characters constitute white space appearing in element content.

-A special attribute named xml:space may be attached to an element to signal an intention that in that element, white space should be preserved by applications.
-In valid documents, this attribute, like any other, must be declared if it is used.
-When declared, it must be given as an enumerated type whose values are one or both of default and preserve.
+A special attribute named xml:space MAY be attached to an element to signal an intention that in that element, white space should be preserved by applications.
+In valid documents, this attribute, like any other, MUST be declared if it is used.
+When declared, it MUST be given as an enumerated type whose values are one or both of default and preserve.
 For example:

 '''

 <!ATTLIST poem xml:space (default|preserve) 'preserve'>

-<!-- -->
+'''

 <!ATTLIST pre xml:space (preserve) #FIXED 'preserve'>

-'''

 The value default signals that applications' default white-space processing modes are acceptable for this element; the value preserve indicates the intent that applications preserve all the white space.
-This declared intent is considered to apply to all elements within the content of the element where it is specified, unless overriden with another instance of the xml:space attribute.
+This declared intent is considered to apply to all elements within the content of the element where it is specified, unless overridden with another instance of the xml:space attribute.
+This specification does not give meaning to any value of xml:space other than default and preserve.
+It is an error for other values to be specified; the XML processor MAY report the error or MAY recover by ignoring the attribute specification or by reporting the (erroneous) value to the application.
+Applications may ignore or reject erroneous values.